themiscadiz/Assignment1/README.md

 ## Process & Documentation

 Running website in local server:
-At the beginning of the project i use the Step 4 instructions to run a local server, writing: $ python -m SimpleHTTPServer
+At the beginning of the project I used the Step 4 instructions to run a local server, writing:
+$ python -m SimpleHTTPServer

-However, after I while I notice that for some reason the local server didn't show all the changes that I was making.
-I decide to use another instructions that I have to create a local server: for this one I used the command: browser-sync start --server -f -w
+However, I noticed that for some reason the local server didn't show all the changes that I was making.
+I decided to use another instruction that I had to create a local server: browser-sync start --server -f -w

-Not sure why but In this case, the ip address is 3000 and the local server uploaded each time that I save the code.
+Not sure why but in this case, the ip address is 3000 and the local server uploaded each time that I save the code.

 **HTML and CSS**
-Fot the development of the Net Art website I decided to create a viusual representation of of each part of the  song "Flower" by Deerhoof.
+Fot the development of the Net Art website I decided to create a visual representation of each part of the song "Flower" by Deerhoof.
 I started the creation of the website from the html, and when I felt that I have something that I can work on, I started the the css file.
 I created an additional file where I have separeted the main.css file form the html.
-This help me to feel more organize and experiment better with the style without affect the html.
+This helped me to feel more organized and experiment better with the style without affecting the html.

-In the html I experiment with the creation of div, paragraph, headers, ordered and unordered list, links to pictures, videos, navigation and id.
+In the html I experimented with the creation of div, paragraph, headers, ordered and unordered list, links to pictures, videos, navigation and id.

 In the css I tried a different font from Google Font, different selectors, property such as hover, display, float and others.